xattacker/AppResourceConverter-Java/README.md

 # AppResourceConverter
-a Resource file converter for iOS and Android App project
+a Resource file converter for iOS and Android App project. written by Java

 ### what the tool could: